iaxo/axion-limits/README.md

 2. generateAxionPlot.py : this is the main file to be handled by the user to make the desired plot.
 Here load (and edit if you want) the database tables and call the corresponding AxionPlot constructor to make the plot.
+3. generateWimpPlot.py : same for WIMPs.

-# Directories description
+## Subdirectories description

-1. Javat : all needed files (html and java) for the labels app.
+1. labeler : all needed files (html and java) for the labels app.
 2. data : here the .txt or .dat files with the exclusion lines of the different experiments should be stored.
 3. databases : here the .db files with the databases of the experiments data and